mittelmark/tmdoc4r/README.md

 ## Changes

+- __v0.1.6 .
+2025-11-12:__ fixing an issue with inline R code, now allowing more than number or word as ouput
 - __v0.1.5 .
 2025-11-06:__ fixing an issue with spaces in code chunk options, toc issues if headers appear within code chunks or the YAML section, extending vignette
 - __v0.1.4 - 2025-11-05:__ fixes an issue with single quotes in code chunks, makes code block output compatible with pandoc processor, and fixing an issue with fig=TRUE but default width of 0 for R code chunks
 - __v0.1.3 - 2025-11-03:__ adding stylsheet tmdoc.css within the package folder and fix for output code chunks to make the pandoc compatible